thingsboard/thingsboard.github.io/docs/samples/smartico/pulse-sensor-lorawan/Pulse_Sensor_LoRaWAN.md

 ![image](/images/samples/smartico/pulse-sensor-lorawan/Lorawan2.PNG)

-To be able to receive data via the MQTT protocol, you need to integrate the LoRaWAN server and the Mosquitto MQTT broker (https://www.chirpstack.io/application-server/integrations/mqtt/).
+To be able to receive data via the MQTT protocol, you need to integrate the [LoRaWAN server and the Mosquitto MQTT broker](https://www.chirpstack.io/application-server/integrations/mqtt/).
 ## Step 1.
 Creation UpLink Data Converters
 First, you should create the Uplink Data Converter according to the device protocol.
 The converter will decode incoming telemetry payload data from Pulse Sensor LoRaWAN “Smartico P22-LR” that contains in encoded Base64 string to human readable, simplified ThingsBoard data format.
 Import following json file with Uplink data converter (uplink_pulse_sensor.json